Alfer23/Pewlett-Hackard-Analysis/README.md

 - 90398 employees

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
--No, there the company will have a deficit of 88849 employees for mentor the next generation
+- No, there the company will have a deficit of 88849 employees for mentor the next generation